serain/az-tf-as-workshop/walkthrough/00-azure-rg.md

 * Go into the Resource Groups panel, click Add
 * Call your new Resource Group `storeit-rg`

-It always takes a few minutes to create resources, just wait and refresh.
+It takes a couple of minutes to create resources, just wait and refresh.

-## Create VMs

-We're going to create VMs for our gateway, app and jumpbox.

-In Resource Group click Add and create Ubuntu 18.04 LTS VMs.

-Name them as follows:

-* gw
-* app
-* jb

-##